Palenke Soultribe

 Palenke Soultribe is a live electronic music trio fusing electronic sounds with Afro-Colombian rhythms and melodies.
 Originally formed in Colombia, but now based in Los Angeles, Palenke Soultribe (a.k.a.
 PST) have claimed a spot in the Latin Alternative music world by putting on energetic shows, releasing musically interesting albums and remixes and always pushing the envelope visually and conceptually.
 The initial line up was formed by producer/bassist Juan Diego Borda and keyboardist/producer Andres "Popa" Erazo.
 Currently, PST continues to work as a collective, inviting guest producers, singers, songwriters and instrumentalists to their shows and to contribute on their albums.

 Origins

 The origins of the band go back to 2001 when Erazo and Borda worked on demos through a project known as Polaina Dinamita.
-That experiment created an underground buzz in their hometown of Bogota, Colombia, pioneering the experimental fusion of electronica with Caribbean music.
+That experiment created an underground buzz in their hometown of Bogotá, Colombia, pioneering the experimental fusion of electronica with Caribbean music.
 Late in 2006, after completing personal projects, the duo decided to reunite in Los Angeles and start producing music again.
 This time, they took on a new name, Palenke Soultribe, narrowing down their sources of music.
 This time around PST would be more focused on exploring Afro–Colombian rhythms rather than incorporating all Latin-American music.